We breed both pedigreed lionheads and holland lops and sometimes lionlops for pets.

 The mother half of the team takes care of funding of the facility as well as the website and photographing the happenings….

 The daughter half of the team works hard to make sure that all rabbits are healthy and happy.
-She is also studying genetics and will be wrapping our rabbitry up into a capstone on the Vienna Gene for her agricultural magnet school.
+She is also studying genetics and initially began the rabbitry for her senior capstone in the agricultural magnet school she attended.

 We work to keep our rabbits socialized.
 Newborns are handled daily from the first few days until they find their new homes.